-The effective interest rate disclosed above has been presented as the effective coupon rate payable on the Notes as at the statement of financial position date.
+The effective interest rate disclosed above has been presented as the effective coupon rate payable on the Notes as at the reporting date.
 In the Directors' opinion, it is not feasible to present a relevant interest rate attributable to the derivative transactions as these transactions must be considered together with the collateral assets to form the collateral.
 Therefore the effective interest rate for the Collateral (being the aggregate of the deposit, Collateral Swap and Portfolio Credit Default Swap) is estimated to be equal to the effective coupon rate payable on the Notes as at the statement of financial position date.
-Accordingly, in the Directors' opinion, it is not relevant to include other trade receivables and trade payables in the above disclosure, as they are not interest bearing.
+Accordingly, in the Directors' opinion, it is not relevant to include cash and cash equivalents, trade and other receivables and trade and other payables in the above disclosure, as they are not interest bearing.